-- To highlight common safety risks within academic laboratories. - To assess and benchmark innovative mechanisms to prevent and manage laboratory safety incidents. - To confer with laboratory safety experts from governmental or nongovernmental organizations focused on enhancing domestic laboratory safety standards. - To assess regulatory and other national initiatives to enhance the culture of laboratory safety. - Make recommendation as action items.
+- To highlight common safety risks within academic laboratories. - To assess and benchmark innovative mechanisms to prevent and manage laboratory safety accidents in academic institutions. - To confer with laboratory safety experts from governmental or non-governmental organizations focused on enhancing domestic laboratory safety standards. - To assess regulatory and other national initiatives to enhance the culture of laboratory safety. - Make recommendation as action items.